ARE YOU READY TO SELL?

 Start by asking yourself a few questions.

 What kind of pottery do you want to make?
+You cannot do everything.
+Narrow your focus.
+What do you truly enjoy making?

-HOW DO I FIND THE RIGHT GALLERIES?
+HOW DO I DECIDE ON THE RIGHT VENUES FOR SALES?

 © Chris Campbell 2019